Best Practice

 Case studies are another qualitative method that involves an in-depth analysis of a single individual or group.
 This approach is particularly useful for studying rare or unusual conditions, such as specific psychological disorders, and can provide valuable insights that inform broader psychological theories.

-Qualitative research methods are essential for capturing the complexity of human experience, particularly in areas like clinical psychology, where understanding the patient’s perspective is crucial for effective treatment.
+Qualitative research methods are essential for capturing the complexity of human experience, particularly in areas like clinical psychology, where the patient’s perspective provides useful insights for effective treatment.
 However, these methods also require careful interpretation, as the findings are often more subjective and may not be easily generalized to larger populations.

 Qualitative methods like interviews can answer deep questions in psychology research.
 Photo by CoWomen.